 Patton is always on the lookout for local trees that might compete for champion status.
 If a tree is reported by volunteers, residents or homeowners, he takes a rough measurement of the tree to determine if the nominated tree can compete with the existing Champion Tree.

 “It is really based on reporting – someone seeing a large tree, comparing to the current champion, then measuring to confirm,” Patton said.
 “There is no set timetable.
 Requests to measuring are followed up as they come in.
 If the tree is bigger, the records are updated.”

 The program does not present plaques or signage in recognition of Kansas Champion Trees.
-The 2020 list of Champion Trees is available at: kansasforests.org/kansas_forest_services/championtrees.html.
+View the 2020 list of Champion Trees.